 - 1/2 of a whole wheat English muffin

-- 1 strawberry cut in the shape of a triangle
+- 1 strawberry, gently washed under cold running water and cut in the shape of a triangle

 - 6 pretzel sticks

 - Have your child decorate with blueberries for the eyes, strawberry for the nose, pretzel sticks for the whiskers and kiwi slices for the ears.